-I love Thrift Stores especially in the winter when garage sale season is non-existent.
-But even at the thrift stores, my frugal eyes are on the lookout! $6 bucks for this shirt, no way and back it goes on the rack!
+I love Thrift Stores, especially in the winter when garage sale season is non-existent.
+But even at the thrift stores, my frugal eyes are on the lookout!
+There is no way; 6 bucks for this shirt goes back on the rack!

 Here are 5 Tips to save you MORE at the Thrift Stores!

-Follow their social media pages and websites for coupons or extra savings days or new items they receive.
-Volunteers of America has coupons that change every month available to print.
+Follow their social media pages and websites for coupons or extra savings days, or new items they receive.
+For example, volunteers of America have coupons that change every month and are available to print.

 Shop their online stores.
 Goodwill has theirs here.
 You can find their stores on their websites or social media accounts.
-ReStore ( Habitat for Humanity) many of them post their new items on their Facebook pages.
+ReStore ( Habitat for Humanity) often post its new items on its Facebook pages.
 Many will let you buy with just a click!

 Plus you can shop so many used clothing items online now- with websites like Thredup– which is a really fun used clothing website.